Measurement of Static and Dynamic Light Scattering: RESULTS AND DISCUSSION

 and

-The values of $\bar{R_h}$ and $PD.I$ for the mean hydrodynamic radius 5 nm with different standard deviations at scattering angles 0$^\mathrm o$, 30$^\mathrm o$, 60$^\mathrm o$, 90$^\mathrm o$ and 120$^\mathrm o$ are shown in Figs. \ref{figRhPDS}a and \ref{figRhPDS}b, respectively.
+The values of ${R_{app,h}}$ and $PD.I$ for the mean hydrodynamic radius 5 nm with different standard deviations at scattering angles 0$^\mathrm o$, 30$^\mathrm o$, 60$^\mathrm o$, 90$^\mathrm o$ and 120$^\mathrm o$ are shown in Figs. \ref{figRhPDS}a and \ref{figRhPDS}b, respectively.
 For all the calculation, the wavelength of the incident light in vacuo $\lambda $ is set to 632.8 nm and solvent refractive index $n_{s}$ is 1.332.

-\makeatletter \@captype{figure}\makeatother Figure \ref{figRhPDS}a shows that the average hydrodynamic radius is greatly affected by the relative standard deviation and can have a very large difference with mean hydrodynamic radius.
+\makeatletter \@captype{figure}\makeatother Figure \ref{figRhPDS}a shows that the apparent hydrodynamic radius is greatly affected by the relative standard deviation and can have a very large difference with mean hydrodynamic radius.
 When the relative standard deviation is less than 1, the effect of scattering angle can be ignored.
-At any scattering angle, the Z-average hydrodynamic radius can be measured accurately.
+At any scattering angle, the apparent hydrodynamic radius can be measured accurately.
 Figure \ref{figRhPDS}b reveals that polydispersity index almost does not be affected by the scattering angle and approximates a constant 0.1 when the value of relative standard deviation is larger than 3.

-The situation for large particles with mean hydrodynamic radius 100 nm also was investigated. $\bar{R_h}$ and $PD.I$ as a function of relative standard deviation at scattering angles 0$^\mathrm o$, 30$^\mathrm o$, 60$^\mathrm o$, 90$^\mathrm o$ and 120$^\mathrm o$ are shown in Figs. \ref{figRhPDL}a and \ref{figRhPDL}b, respectively.
+The situation for large particles with mean hydrodynamic radius 100 nm also was investigated. ${R_{app,h}}$ and $PD.I$ as a function of relative standard deviation at scattering angles 0$^\mathrm o$, 30$^\mathrm o$, 60$^\mathrm o$, 90$^\mathrm o$ and 120$^\mathrm o$ are shown in Figs. \ref{figRhPDL}a and \ref{figRhPDL}b, respectively.

-\makeatletter \@captype{figure}\makeatother Figure \ref{figRhPDL}a not only shows that the values of average hydrodynamic radius are greatly affected by the relative standard deviation, but also reveals the complex effects of scattering angle on $\bar{R_h}$.
-Even if the values of average hydrodynamic radius measured at different scattering angles are consistent, it still does not mean the particle size distribution is narrow or monodisperse.
-In order to measure accurately the values of Z-average hydrodynamic radius, the experimental data must be measured at enough small scattering angles.
-Figure \ref{figRhPDL}b shows the same situation as Figure \ref{figRhPDS}b for the polydispersity index of Z-average hydrodynamic radius.
+\makeatletter \@captype{figure}\makeatother Figure \ref{figRhPDL}a not only shows that the values of apparent hydrodynamic radius are greatly affected by the relative standard deviation, but also reveals the complex effects of scattering angle on ${R_{app,h}}$.
+Even if the values of apparent hydrodynamic radius measured at different scattering angles are consistent, it still does not mean the particle size distribution is narrow or monodisperse.
+In order to measure accurately the values of apparent hydrodynamic radius, the experimental data must be measured at enough small scattering angles.
+Figure \ref{figRhPDL}b shows the same situation as Figure \ref{figRhPDS}b for the polydispersity index of apparent hydrodynamic radius.
 As the relative standard deviation is increased, the polydisperse index approximates a constant 0.1.

+For the polystyrene latex sample, all the results obtained using the different techniques are shown in Table \ref{table6}.